 After you climax, don’t be in a rush to clean up and start your day.
 Continue to stimulate to see how long you can wring pleasurable sensations out of your body.
 Enjoy the feeling of tranquility and calm.
 Try to revisit that peaceful state throughout the rest of your day.

 Masturbation like this is not ‘getting your rocks off’ but is an intentional exercise and workout of your reproductive system.
-This habit will enhance partnered sex dramatically!
+This habit enhances partnered sex dramatically!

 All exercise regimes require commitment and diligence to work.
 Most guys find that masturbating is something they are already doing, so it is just a matter of improving the experience.
 Kegels can be done anywhere, so they should be easy to squeeze in.
-Cardio work should be part of every man’s life already – whether it is a pick-up game of basketball or running miles a week.
+Cardio work should be part of every man’s life already – whether it is a pick-up game of basketball or running a certain number of miles per week.